Page Reviewed / Updated - September 27, 2020

 In addition to the two above mentioned managed care Medicaid programs, Medicaid also offers waivers.
 Often referred to as Home and Community Based Services (HCBS) Waivers, they allow for individuals to receive Medicaid care outside of nursing home residences.
 There may be wait lists for services as there are a limited number of participants that can be enrolled in each waiver.
 Illinois currently offers three Medicaid waivers that are relevant to aging residents.

-2) The second relevant waiver is the HCBS Waiver for the Elderly, which helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.
+2) The second relevant waiver is the HCBS Waiver for the Elderly.
+It helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.
 Learn more.

 3) The Community Care Program (CCP) provides a variety of services to assist the elderly in living independently.
 Benefits include personal care assistance, senior companion, and minor home modifications.
 This program allows a higher asset limit than do the other Medicaid programs.
 This program is also unique in that it extends eligibility to non-Medicaid recipients.